marko-js/community/proposals/0000-surface-stream-errors-to-http.md

   <dd><p>An HTTP/2 stream can signal an application error by sending a <code>RST_STREAM</code> frame with an error code of <code>0x2 INTERNAL_ERROR</code>.</p></dd>
 </dl>

-This proposal explores how Marko should surface errors from server components to the HTTP layer, so the response can properly signal an error with one of the above methods.
+This proposal explores how Marko should surface errors from its components to the HTTP layer, so the response can properly signal an error with one of the above methods.

 ## Guide-level explanation

 Developers should be able to tell Marko how important an async error is:

-1. Our example from the Motivation section is as serious as it gets — you might even want to redirect to a completely different error page
+1. Our example from the Motivation section is as serious as it gets

-2. Smaller partials in a larger page may still want to tell proxies and search engines that the response is incomplete, but the user might find value in the rest of the page around the `<@catch>`
+2. Small partials in a page may still want to tell proxies and search engines that the response is incomplete, but the user might find value in the rest of the page around the `<@catch>`

-3. You might not care at all for trivial parts of the page, like pulling weather data to change the background image or something
+3. Maybe no problem at all for trivial parts of the page, like pulling weather data to change a background image

 > Explain the proposal as if it was already implemented and you are now teaching it to another Marko developer.
 That generally means:
 >